vampire-slayer/Codeforces-Solutions-Downloader/README.md

 `./run.sh username` (Runs the script, replace 'username' with the user's handle whose solutions you intend to download)

-*The downloaded solutions get saved in a Directory called 'Codes' inside the directory from where the script was executed.*
+*The downloaded solutions get saved in a directory called 'Codes' inside the directory from where the script was executed.*

 *The solutions get saved in the format 'ContestId_ProblemID.extension'.
 For example, 776_D.cpp is a possible filename.*